Last updated on April 6, 2026

 Unusual Storage Solutions

 This is where we can get into some odd, but overall understandable things to store cards in.
-One of the classics is library card catalogs.
-With everything becoming digital, it’s possible to find these at antique stores or other such places.
+One of the classics is a library card catalog.
+With many things going digital, it’s possible to find these at antique stores or other such places.
+Just make sure the individual drawers fit the full size of a card with wiggle room for sleeves, which is at least 3.5-inches x 2.5-inches.

 Don't want to build your own custom storage solution or spend an arm and a leg?
-Just go with the quick and easy option I recommended above:
+Once again, here is the quick and easy option I recommended above:

-I hope that this one man’s journey through it has helped some of you come to your own decision!
+I hope that this one player’s journey through it helped you come to your own decision!
 In this way, cardboard begets cardboard, which begets particle board in some strange way.
 BCW would love your patronage and I hope you love their boxes as well. #notsponsored

-If you want to share any great solutions I missed or that you love, we welcome them in our Discord or in the comments below.
+If you want to share any great solutions I missed or that you love, we welcome them in the Draftsim Discord or in the comments.
 Be sure to follow Draftsim on Twitter and Facebook so you know when we publish more great articles like this one.
 See you next time!

 Note: this post contains affiliate links.
 If you use these links to make a purchase, you’ll help Draftsim continue to provide awesome free articles and apps.